 The 2003 WANGO Awards Banquet, held on the evening of September 27 in the Amari Watergate Ballroom, was, again, one of the highlights of the Annual Conference.
-Three awards were given this year to NGOs selected by the Awards Committee and approved by the International Council.
-Awardees in the categories of Environment, Human Rights, and Peace and Security were recognized for their outstanding service and exceptional contributions to society, in many cases against significant obstacles.

 Making the Award presentations were Dr. Chung Hwan Kwak, Chairman of the WANGO International Council and Taj Hamad, Secretary General of WANGO.
 Dr. Noel Brown, Chairman of the WANGO Awards Nominating Committee, was the evening's master of ceremonies.
 Dr. Brown, who is the President of Friends of the United Nations, welcomed each of the award recipients into WANGO's Circle of Excellence.